ArjenSchwarz/ignoreme/content/pages/about.md

         weight: 4
 ---

 Obviously, this site is focused on the things I find interesting and useful.
-As this is a one-man show, that means I decide what shows up here.
+As this is mostly a one-man show, that means I decide what shows up here.
 Which leads to two natural questions:

 *   What do I think is interesting?
 *   Who am I?